-The National Museum of Play® at The Strong offers opportunities for undergraduate and graduate students to learn about the power and importance of play in the lives of children and adults.
+The museum offers opportunities for undergraduate and graduate students to learn about the power and importance of play in the lives of children and adults.
 Programs are offered at the museum or at your institution in a variety of subject areas, including education, psychology, and museum studies.
 Museum educators can also create custom programs to uniquely suit your educational needs.

 Groups must be scheduled at least two weeks in advance of the visit.
 To learn more, call 585-263-2700.